California Comprehensive Computer Data Access and Fraud Act

-The Comprehensive Computer Data Access and Fraud Act (Penal Code Section 502) affords protection to individuals, businesses, and governmental agencies from tampering, interference, damage, and unauthorized access to lawfully created computer data and computer systems.
+affords protection to individuals, businesses, and governmental agencies from tampering, interference, damage, and unauthorized access to lawfully created computer data and computer systems.
 It allows for civil action against any person convicted of violating the criminal provisions for compensatory damages.

-Penalties Under the CCCDAFA:
+Penalties Under the CCCDAFA

 According to the California Comprehensive Computer Data Access and Fraud Act, violations of the law are subject to criminal penalties.
 For violating some of the more major premises of the Act, the punishment can be up to a $10,000 fine and a 3-year prison term.